kddnewton/attribute_extras/README.md

 ## AttributeExtras

 Use this gem for automatic behavior on attributes.
 It by default provides three class macros that can be used for managing attributes.
 You can also build your own macros that will automatically become available to you within your ActiveRecord models.
+By default each macro gets the options `:validator` and `:writer` and both are set to true.
+If you do not want the macros to validate or overwrite the attribute writers, you can pass false to those options.

 ### nullify_attributes